JetBrains-Research/gorshochek/README.md

 If want to contribute to the project and add new transformation (e.g. `Example`, note that `Example` is just a name of a transformation) the following classes should be implemented:
-- `ExampleTransformation` derived from `ITransformation` --  class that aggregates all the sufficient information from `config.yaml` and creates and instances of `ExampleASTConsumer` using `getConsumer` method
+- `ExampleTransformation` derived from `ITransformation` --  class that aggregates all the sufficient information from `config.yaml` and creates instances of `ExampleASTConsumer` using `getConsumer` method
 - `ExampleASTConsumer` derived from `ASTConsumer`
 - `ExampleASTVisitor` derived from `RecursiveASTVisitor<ExampleASTVisitor>`